 5. Copyright: All articles in the journal are published Open Access under a Creative Commons Attribution license (CC BY 4.0).
 This allows authors to retain copyright of their work whilst others can share, use and build upon this work created as long as appropriate attribution is given.

-6. Author Fees: The journal is published under a Platinum Open Access arrangement, in that all costs associated with publishing an Open Access article in the journal are funded by the Faculty of Arts and Social Sciences, Universiti Brunei Darussalam.
+6. Author Fees: The journal is published under a Diamond Open Access arrangement, in that all costs associated with publishing an Open Access article in the journal are funded by the Faculty of Arts and Social Sciences, Universiti Brunei Darussalam.
 There is currently no Article Processing Charge to the author(s).

 7. Allegations of Misconduct: All journals published by Emerald are members of and subscribe to the principles of the Committee on Publication Ethics (COPE).
 In the event of any allegation of research or publication misconduct the publisher and editor will adhere to the Committee on Publication Ethics (COPE) guidelines in dealing with such allegations.